So what is there to do around here …….?

 Climbing/Abseiling: This area offers superb climbing at any standard.
-The limestone scars and grindstone crags of the Yorkshire Dales provide a challenge to climbers of all abilities; and the Lake District is of course where rock climbing formally began and offers everything from low level scrambles to extreme big crag routes.
+The limestone scars and grindstone crags of the Yorkshire Dales provide a challenge to climbers of all abilities; and the Lake District, where rock climbing formally began, offers everything from low level scrambles to extreme big crag routes.
 For indoor climbing try the Indoor Climbing Wall at Ingleton.

 Golf: We have not one but two golf clubs within two miles of here: Kirkby Lonsdale Golf Club and Casterton Golf Club both set in absolutely stunning locations.
 Both clubs are of a high standard and welcome visitors.

 Canoeing/Kayaking: Go canoeing or kayaking on one of the lakes in the Lake District.

 Sailing: Enjoy sailing in the sublime setting of Lake Windermere only 22 miles away.

 Swimming: You can’t beat wild swimming in one of the lakes or tarns in the Lake District or how about by Devil’s Bridge, Kirkby Lonsdale.
 Or if you prefer your water heated!
 Kendal has an indoor heated swimming pool or Ingleton has a heated open-air swimming pool (summer only).